kris-nader/scTherapy/README.md

 # Identification of clone-specific and cancer-selective multi-targeting therapeutic options based on single-cell transcriptomic profiles of cancer patients
 <br>
-**Article**: yabba dabba do

-<p style="text-align:justify;"> <b>name of the tool</b> description</p>

-We introduce NAME to adress the limitations of various machine learning (ML) methods have been developed to predict effective anticancer drug combinations using large-scale multi-omics data.
+We introduce NAME, a computational framework for predicting drug combinations based solely on scRNA-seq data.

 This tool is based on identification of genetically distinct cancer cell populations(clones), and their transcriptomic differences in individual patient samples, compared to non-malignant healthy cells from the same sample, and then leveraging a reference database of large-scale phenotypic profiles (both transcriptomic and viability readouts) measured in cancer cell lines in response to single-drug perturbations to pre-train a gradient boosting ML model that predicts drug response differences across cell populations.